jiahualihuanahuan/YouTube-Videos-Download/README.md

 # download-YouTube-videos
-python scripts that can download YouTube videos for personal use
+python scripts that can download YouTube videos for educational/personal use